A FEW GLOBAL PEOPLE

 While we have close to 100 artists on our roster, these are the artists currently working regularly in the schools.

-Michael Irvin
+Michael "Eme Eme" Irvin

 Michael, known to most people who do Capoeira as Professor Eme Eme, began learning Capoeira with his family in 1999 in Lexington KY.
 He finds the acrobatics movements to be very freeing and the history is something in which he takes great pride.
 The vast majority of his training has been with Capoeira master Mestre Gildo Valu who is in Bahia, Brazil.
 This Capoeira education has taken Michael to many places, including Brazil, where he learned how the art form is practiced in the traditional academies, the modern/ contemporary classes, and even in the streets.
 Entering his fifth year of teaching for the Global Education Center, Michael shares his love of this Afro Brazilian art form, teaching a little about all aspects of Capoeira - its dance and fighting movements, games, music, ritual, history and role in political resistance and survival.
-Through the Center, he and his group, Grupo Balança Capoeira, perform Capoeira and teach in schools throughout Middle Tennessee, including Metro Nashville Public Schools, as well as offer community classes for children (age 4-12), teens and adults of all ages and skill levels, including folks at Room In The Inn.
-When he is not doing Capoeira, Michael can be found working tirelessly on his PhD in Computational Biology. |
+Through the Center, he and his group, Grupo Agudá Capoeira, perform Capoeira and teach in schools throughout Middle Tennessee, including Metro Nashville Public Schools, as well as offer community classes for children (age 4-12), teens and adults of all ages and skill levels, including folks at Room In The Inn.
+When he is not doing Capoeira, Michael is continuing his research through his employment. |

 Monica Cooley